anudeepyadla10/Portfolio/README.md

 # Portfolio
 Welcome to my personal portfolio! 🚀

 This is my personal portfolio website where I showcase my projects, skills, and experience.
-It is built using HTML,CSS,JavaScript and designed to be fully responsive.
+It is built using HTML, CSS, JavaScript and designed to be fully responsive.

 🔹 Features